Lung Cancer: Frequently Asked Questions

 Q: What types of surgery are used to treat lung cancer?

 A: Depending on the extent of the cancer, the surgeon may decide to remove part or all of the lung.
 Taking out a part of the lobe of a lung is called a segmental or wedge resection.
 If a lobectomy is performed, an entire lobe of the lung is removed.
+This is usually the preferred surgery for lung cancer if it can be done.
 A pneumonectomy is the removal of an entire lung.
 A sleeve resection removes only the part of the bronchus with cancer.
 The lung is then reattached to the remaining part of the bronchus.

 Q: After a lung is removed, what happens to the space that's left in the chest?